winstonchiong/decisionlabucsf.github.io/_pages/04-seminar.md

        to engage neuroscientists and clinicians in broad, interdisciplinary conversations about ethical and policy issues arising in their work.
-In addition to providing a forum for stakeholders to explore their own ethical concerns about situations they face, we also aim to foster new scholarly collaborations that emerge from new questions at the forefront of research and clinical practice.
+In addition to providing a forum for stakeholders to explore their own ethical concerns about situations they face, we also aim to foster new scholarly collaborations that emerge from novel questions at the forefront of research and clinical practice.
 In general, our meetings follow one of three formats: (1) case discussions arising from ethically complex clinical encounters or research developments, (2) journal clubs drawn either from recent neuroscience or neuroethics literature, and (3) works-in-progress to refine upcoming grants, conference abstracts and manuscripts. </p>